STEM Case Studies

 Below are the publications and final reports produced by supported schools.

 This booklet provides twelve case studies from STEM Knowledge Networks.
 These were projects supported by the National STEM Learning Centre and Network in partnership with the National Centre for the Excellence in Teaching Mathematics (NCETM).
-Schools were required to enable at least two or more STEM departments to...
+Schools were required to...